Kanak Jha: 2020

 Notable international wins for Jha in early 2020 include Uda Yukiya and Zhou Qihao.
 After the pandemic, Jha played in the 2020 World Cup, in which he lost in seven games to Liam Pitchford and deuce in the seventh to Chuang Chih-yuan, his favorite player growing up.
 In mid-2020, Jha signed with the German Bundesliga team in Ochsenhausen.

 2021

 Jha was selected to represent the United States at the Tokyo Olympics in the men's singles and team event.
 He spent a large amount of his final days training in the United States with his Olympic teammate at the new 888 Table Tennis Center, a club for which he is an ambassador.
 Jha chose not to defend his US national title in July, opting instead to prepare for the Tokyo Olympics.

-At the Tokyo Olympics, Jha lost 4-2 to Russia’s Kirill Skachkov in the round of 64.
-Team USA lost to Sweden in the first round of the team event, with Jha scoring USA's lone victory over Mattias Falck.
+At the Tokyo Olympics, Jha lost 4–2 to Russia's Kirill Skachkov in the round of 64.
+Team USA lost to Sweden in the first round of the team event, with Jha scoring the USA's lone victory over Mattias Falck.

+2024

+Jha won his 5th US National title on July 6, 2024.
+Jha was trailing Darryl Tsao in his quarterfinal match, finding himself down 0–3 in the best of 7 match.
+He showed the resilience of a true champion, by first bringing the match to 3–3 and then scoring the last two points of the final game, winning 11–9.

+Jha secured the first men's singles win for USA at the 2024 Olympics, defeating Vladislav Ursu of Moldova 4–0 in the preliminary round, advancing to the round of 64.
+The next day, Jha delivered a stunning upset by defeating World No. 20 Cho Daeseong 4–2, progressing to Round 3 where he will face Panagiotis Gionis of Greece.

+Clubs

+Kanak Jha was discovered and promoted by German trainer Stefan Feth.
+Later he played in Sweden and Germany.